cdemi/QDeploy/README.md

 **Pro Tip:** If you need to uninstall the service, you can uninstall it by using the following command: `InstallUtil /u QDeploy Server.exe`

 ## Security
-This application doesn't have any form of authentication or encryption.
-You should run this server behind a firewall so it can be accessible only from your LAN.
+**This application doesn't have any form of authentication or encryption**.
+You should run this server behind a firewall so it can be accessible only from your LAN. **NEVER EVER EVER** make the server accessible to the public internet.
 For remote deployments, do not open this application to the internet, but rather connect with a VPN; this way you will have the added security of encryption and authentication that VPN setups inherently offer.

+## Issues
+This application is still in it's very early stages.
+It would be no surprise if you find some bugs or missing features.
+Unfortunately I don't have as much time as I would like to keep developing this application but if there are any features you need or any bugs you find, do not hesitate to [submit an Issue on GitHub](issues).

+On the other hand, if you are a developer and would like to contribute you can fork and submit a [pull request](pulls) and implement the issues you need.